-Prerequisite: Placement dtermined by a college ready assessment score in reading Corequisite: HSEW 1235 Eligibility Systems 1 This course will cover the policy for the administration of welfare programs in the state of Minnesota.
+Prerequisite: Placement determined by a college ready assessment score in reading Corequisite: HSEW 1235 Eligibility Systems 1 This course will cover the policy for the administration of welfare programs in the state of Minnesota.
 Students will discern the different public assistance programs as administered by the Department of Human Services and local human service agencies.
+Transfer Curriculum Goal(s): none along with a basic understanding of each of the systems' functions and menus through system case entry and resource identification.
+Using simulated case entry on Department of Human Services (DHS) eligibility computer systems, students will create a caseload and apply various intake and case maintenance procedures according to policy.
 Transfer Curriculum Goal(s): none